josephsl/wintenApps/readme.md

 * Progress bar values and other information are no longer announced twice.
 * Windows Update reminder dialog is recognized as a proper dialog.
 * Odd control labels seen in certain Windows installations has been corrected.
-* In more recent revisions of Version 1803 and later, due to changes to Windows Update procedure for feature updates, a "download and install now" link has been added.
+* In more recent revisions of Windows 10 1803 and later, due to changes to Windows Update procedure for feature updates, a "download and install now" link has been added.
 NVDA will now announce the title for the new update if present.

 ## Weather